Improving social welfare in non-cooperative games with different types of quantum resources: Optimal social welfare in the two quantum settings

 By optimising over distributions $P$ compatible with a given ``level'' of the NPA hierarchy and additionally imposing the linear constraints for $P$ to be a Nash equilibrium, we can obtain increasingly better upper bounds on the social welfare of correlations in $Q_{\text{corr}}(G)$ using semidefinite programming.

-For the second setting, determining whether a quantum solution $(\rho,\M)$ is an equilibrium---and thus whether the induced distribution $P\in Q(G)$---is itself an SDP, as discussed earlier.
+For the second setting, determining whether a quantum solution $(\rho,\M)$ is an equilibrium -- and thus whether the induced distribution $P\in Q(G)$ -- is itself an SDP, as discussed earlier.
 The full optimisation problem of Eq.~\eqref{eq:opt_problem_general} nonetheless remains highly nonlinear, and moreover one can no longer simply impose the equilibrium conditions at the level of the correlations on the NPA hierarchy.
 Finding nontrivial upper bounds on the social welfare of correlations in $Q(G)$ is thus a complicated problem, and remains one of the main barriers to proving a separation between the two settings.

-Instead, we can study the tightness of the upper bounds we obtain for $Q_\textrm{corr}(G)$ and the potential separation between the settings by optimising explicit quantum strategies.
+Instead, we can study the tightness of the upper bounds we obtain for $Q_\textrm{corr}(G)$ and the potential separation between the settings by optimising over explicit quantum strategies.
 In particular, we can use a see-saw iterative optimisation approach~\cite{werner_bell_2001}, alternating between optimising the social welfare over the state $\rho$ and the measurements of different individual parties.
-More precisely, we can rewrite Eq.~\eqref{eq:opt_problem_general} as an optimisation over the solutions as
+More precisely, we can relax Eq.~\eqref{eq:opt_problem_general} as an optimisation over quantum solutions as

 Starting from different, randomly chosen solutions (for a given dimension for each Hilbert space $\H_i$), we iteratively solve one maximisation problem at a time while keeping the other parts of the solution fixed.
 Each iteration is itself an SDP, and while the procedure is not guaranteed to converge, in practice, by iterating sufficiently many times, such see-saw algorithms perform well.
 Note that while the algorithm optimises the social welfare over solutions whose induced probability distribution is in $\C_Q$, it does not guarantee that these solutions are equilibria in either $Q(G)$ or $Q_{\textrm{corr}}(G)$.